jameyquinn/jameyquinn.github.io/README.md

 > ##### *'I and me' for inside team, 'we and us' for everyone else*

+When it's just us, we have to be explicit about our own opinions and work.
+However, when we represent our own and team work, it's so important for fairness to use more inclusive language of "we" to describe our work.
 I think this captures how some of my best teams have operated.

 ## Biases
 I am aware of many of my biases.
 I watch for them, but I am still subject to most.
 I appreciate when others also try to identify our hidden biases that cloud our judgments and capacity to learn.
 [See wikipedia](https://en.wikipedia.org/wiki/List_of_cognitive_biases) for a rather exhaustive but solid list.